-An examination of the experiences of different women and their impact on the history of the United States since 1890.
+An examination of the various experiences of women and their impact on the history of the United States since 1877.

 HIST 5469 The Civil Rights Movement 3/0/3

 The history of the Civil Rights Movement with emphasis on major leaders, organizations, and events in the twentieth century black freedom struggle.